-The 2015/2016 season engagements included singing First Maid in Opéra de Montréal’s production of Elektra, returning to Edmonton to sing Mercedes in their production of Carmen and a summer Porgy and Bess tour in Germany.
+The 2016/2017 season’s engagements included singing First Maid in Opéra de Montréal’s production of Elektra, returning to Edmonton to sing Mercedes in their production of Carmen, and a summer Porgy and Bess tour in Germany.

 Catherine began 2014 singing Maria in Opéra de Montréal’s production of Porgy and Bess.
 She then returned to Edmonton to sing Kate Pinkerton in Edmonton Opera’s production of Madama Butterfly for their 50th anniversary season.